GrantChain/GrantFox/README.md

 Make sure to set up the following environment variable in your `.env` file:

 ```
-# SUPABASE -> Create a Supabase Database and copy the KEYS
+# SUPABASE -> Create a Supabase Database and copy the KEYS <-- See the Tutorial Video in Summary Section
 NEXT_PUBLIC_SUPABASE_URL=
 NEXT_PUBLIC_SUPABASE_ANON_KEY=
 NEXT_PUBLIC_SUPABASE_SERVICE_ROLE_KEY=

+# PRISMA <-- See the Tutorial Video in Summary Section
+DATABASE_URL=
+DIRECT_URL=

-# TRUSTLESS WORK
+# TRUSTLESS WORK  <-- See the Video Below <-- Not necessary yet
 NEXT_PUBLIC_API_URL=https://dev.api.trustlesswork.com
 NEXT_PUBLIC_API_KEY=
 ```